Irish-Dem-Polling/datasets/README.md

 ## Citation

-If you use these datasets for news reports or academic research, please consider citing:
+If you use these datasets for news reports or academic research, please
+citing:

-Thomas Pluck and Stefan Müller (2022). _Irish Demographic Polling Datasets_.
+Stefan Müller, Thomas Pluck, and Paula Montano (2023). _Irish Demographic Polling Datasets_.
 URL: https://github.com/Irish-Dem-Polling/datasets

 ## Acknowledgements